 Lighthouses of Door County

-On this long peninsula, beacons are reminders of a more rugged past.
+On this Wisconsin peninsula, beacons are reminders of a more rugged past.

 Today, Door County is not a very rugged place.
 It's a favorite vacation spot for city folk, and it reflects their tastes with dozens of art galleries, bistros and B&Bs.